Existence and Non-existence for Continuous Generalized Exchange-Driven Growth model: Introduction

 \subsection{Main results}

 The main results are well-posedness for kernels with a singularity at zero and a type of gelation results for~\eqref{eq:CGEDG}. \begin{theorem}[Global Existence] Suppose $K$ satisfies Assumption \ref{ass:existence}.
-Let $c(0)\in Y_{-\alpha, \lambda}^+$, then~\eqref{eq:CGEDG} has a weak solution $c$ in the sense of Definition \ref{def:weaksolution} such that $c_t \in Y_{-\alpha,\lambda}^+$ for each $t \in [0,\infty)$. \end{theorem} \begin{remark} The proof of existence is based on an argument for $L^1$ compactness for a suitable truncated system with ideas and methods from related works for the exchange-driven growth and the Smoluchowski coagulation equation.
-We are able to derive the required estimates for~\eqref{eq:CGEDG} under suitable assumptions on the kernel to apply an Arzela-Ascoli argument to obtain a subsequent limit.
+Let $c_0\in Y_{-\alpha, \lambda}^+$; then~\eqref{eq:CGEDG} has a weak solution $c$ in the sense of Definition \ref{def:weaksolution} with $(r,\beta)= (\lambda, \alpha)$. \end{theorem} \begin{remark} The proof of existence is based on an argument for $L^1$ compactness for a suitable truncated system with ideas and methods from related works for the exchange-driven growth and the Smoluchowski coagulation equation.
+We are able to derive the required estimates for~\eqref{eq:CGEDG} under suitable assumptions on the kernel to apply an Arzel\'{a}-Ascoli argument to obtain a subsequent limit.
 The limit is then shown to solve~\eqref{eq:CGEDG} in the weak sense.
 With the structure of discrete Laplacian \eqref{eq:discretelaplace}, we can adapt the methods \cite{si2024existence} applied to the exchange-driven growth model and translate the techniques to its continuous variant.
 Together, we are able to show the well-posedness for kernel growth at infinity up to degree $3$ in the sum of the powers of $x,y$, given sufficient decay in the $z$ component in the kernel.
 In addition, for the singularity near zero, we take inspiration from the existence results for the Smoluchowski coagulation equation with singular kernel \cite{barik2020mass}.
 Similar to the works~\cite{barik2020mass}, we use a by-now standard argument to first show a compactness in a weak $L^1$ topology and then improve the convergence with a suitable moment estimate. \end{remark} The next result is uniqueness for the constructed weak solutions to~\eqref{eq:CGEDG} by an adaptation of \cite[Theorem 6]{Esenturk2018} in the setting of the exchange-driven growth model.
-The proof is independent of the existence proof based solely on the weak formulation from Definition~\ref{def:weaksolution}. \begin{theorem}[Uniqueness] Let $c_0 \in Y_{-2\alpha,2\lambda}^+$, $\varphi \in Y_{-\alpha,\lambda}^+$, $K(x,y,z) \le \check{x}^{-\alpha}\check{y}^{-\alpha} \check{x}^\lambda \check{y}^\lambda \varphi (z)$, $\lambda \in [1,2]$ and if $\alpha > 0$ assume in addition \eqref{eq:alpha bound K} holds, then the weak solution to~\eqref{eq:CGEDG} on $[0,T)$, $T \in (0,\infty]$, is unique in $Y_{-2\alpha,2\lambda}^+$ . \end{theorem}
+The proof is independent of the existence proof based solely on the weak formulation from Definition~\ref{def:weaksolution}.
+We point out that the setting of the uniqueness theorem is more general than our existence result in Theorem~\ref{thm:existence}, as such the existence of the solution on the larger $Y_{-2\alpha,2\lambda}^+$ space is not proved.